-Great House in the Edgemoore at Carrington development in McLean, Virginia

-Just has been Artspace's experience in Salt Lake City, according to Minnesota-based Artspace Projects, Inc., many artists gravitate to old warehouses and other industrial buildings.
-Subsequently their very presence in an industrial neighborhood often acts as a catalyst, setting in motion a process of gentrification that drives rents up and forces the artists out.
+Great House in the Edgemoore at Carrington development in McLean, Virginia motion a process of gentrification that drives rents up and forces the artists out.
 The Artspace housing and finance model prevents that cycle from continuing.
 These spaces that are retained as affordable for the life of the financing - and often in perpetuity - are spaces that create safe working environments, helping artists to grow professionally and achieve financial stability.
-The projects help increase pedestrian traffic in urban areas, while streetscapes take on a new, lively character, often spurring additional neighborhood development.xiv
+The projects help increase pedestrian traffic in urban areas, while streetscapes take on a new, lively character, often spurring additional neighborhood development.